-The board of county commissioners may impose a fee for the availability of a disposal-solid waste management facility provided by the county.
+The board of county commissioners may impose a fee for the availability of a disposal solid waste management facility provided by the county.
 A fee for availability may not exceed the cost of providing the facility and may be imposed on all improved property in the county that benefits from the availability of the facility.
+A county may not impose an availability fee for a solid waste management service on improved property located within a city unless the county has a joint agreement with the city to provide the service.
 A county may not impose an availability fee on property whose solid waste is collected by a county, a city, or a private contractor for a fee if the fee imposed by a county, a city, or a private contractor for the collection of solid waste includes a charge for the availability and use of a disposal facility provided by the county.
 Property served by a private contractor who disposes of solid waste collected from the property in a disposal facility provided by a private contractor is not considered to benefit from a disposal facility provided by the county and is not subject to a fee imposed by the county for the availability of a disposal facility provided by the county.

-(b2) A county may not impose a fee for the use of a solid waste management service or for the use of a solid waste management facility on owners of improved property who have been charged a fee for the availability of the service or facility except to recover any costs of providing and operating the service or the facility not covered by the availability fees.

-- (b3) In determining the costs of providing and operating a disposal solid waste management facility, a county may consider solid waste management costs incidental to a county's handling and disposal of solid waste at its disposal solid waste management facility, including the costs of the methods of solid waste management specified in G.S.
+- (b2) A county may not impose a fee for the use of a solid waste management service or for the use of a solid waste management facility on owners of improved property who have been charged a fee for the availability of the service or facility except to recover any costs of providing and operating the service or the facility not covered by the availability fees. - (b3) In determining the costs of providing and operating a disposal solid waste management facility, a county may consider solid waste management costs incidental to a county's handling and disposal of solid waste at its disposal solid waste management facility, including the costs of the methods of solid waste management specified in G.S.
 130A-309.04(a) of the Solid Waste Management Act of 1989.
-A fee for the availability or use of a disposal solid waste management service or a solid waste management facility may be based on the combined costs of the different disposal solid waste management services or solid waste management facilities provided by the county. county and may not exceed the the combined costs of providing and operating all services and facilities provided by the county. - (c) The board of county commissioners may use any suitable vacant land owned by the county for the site of a disposal facility, subject to the permit requirements of Article 9 of Chapter 130A of the General Statutes.
+A fee for the availability or use of a disposal solid waste management service or a solid waste management facility may be based on the combined costs of the different disposal solid waste management facilities provided by the county or its designee as provided in subsection (a) of this section and may not exceed the combined costs of providing and operating all services and facilities provided by the county. - (c) The board of county commissioners may use any suitable vacant land owned by the county for the site of a disposal facility, subject to the permit requirements of Article 9 of Chapter 130A of the General Statutes.
 If the county does not own suitable vacant land for a disposal facility, it may acquire suitable land by purchase or condemnation.
 The board may erect a gate across a highway that leads directly to a disposal facility operated by the county.
 The gate may be erected at or in close proximity to the boundary of the disposal facility.
 The county shall pay the cost of erecting and maintaining the gate. - (d), (e) Repealed by Session Laws 1991, c.
 652, s.
 1. - (f) As used in this section, 'solid waste management' and 'solid waste management facility' have the same meaning as set forth in G.S.
 130A-290."